Lenakeiz/Allocentric-VR-Analysis/README.md

 For details on preprocessing and analysis, refer to the Methods section of the paper.

 ---
-[^1]: Andrea Castegnaro, Alex Dior, Neil Burgess, John King
+[^1]: Andrea Castegnaro✉️, Alex Dior, Neil Burgess, John King ✉️ andrea.castegnaro.15@ucl.ac.uk